 The results of this campaign speak for themselves.
 Every single unique user of the game willingly provided their email address, while 24% of winners provided additional details in order to redeem prizes.
 Using this additional data, Mediacorp was able to analyze and engage with their Millennial readers on a more personal level.
 In addition, the campaign proved just how popular gamification is amongst this age group.
 An incredible 63.77% of users played at least one game, with nearly half coming back for more.

 Engaging Millennials with Gamification: How To Do It

 So now you know it definitely works, you may be wondering how to put gamification into practice in your business.
 Creating brand new software in-house is likely to be a time-consuming and costly endeavor.
 That’s why we have created an innovative customer engagement software using game science and techniques to create interactive digital experiences that encourage sharing of personal data.
 It can help you quickly and easily deploy gamified experiences that drive engagement, motivate potential buyers, and generate brand advocacy.

-If you want to find out how the software can help you engage more Millennials, get in touch today.
+If you want to find out how the software can help you engage more Millennials with gamification, get in touch today.
 We’d love to hear more about your project.
 You can even request a no-obligation demo to find out if the platform is right for you.
 Contact us online or email email@example.com.